 More recently, SOECA advocated for a Wayne Ave. underground route for the proposed Purple Line light rail.
 The state of Maryland did not choose that option, so now an active group of residents are working to ensure negative impacts of the Purple Line – construction, environmental degradation, noise, and infrastructure clutter – are minimized and our environment is protected.
 SOECA worked to reduce the scale of a proposed very dense townhouse development, reduce tree loss and preserve the environmental setting of the unique pre-civil war historic home, the Riggs Thomson House.

 SOECA residents have a long history of protecting Sligo Creek and surrounding park.
 Neighbors created a reporting mechanism to monitor sediment, suds and other pollution in Sligo Creek.
 SOECA planted bulbs and planted trees to beautify the neighborhood and to sustain our natural environment.
 Residents have formed Neighborhood Watch to report crime.
 The SOECA listserv has helped parents find nanny shares, matched people stranded by snow to those with four wheel drive vehicles, served as a virtual market place for the things we don’t need anymore, recommended services, and served as a way to share local happenings.

 SOECA membership is available for a small annual fee to all who live within its borders.
 The map above shows the borders of the association, which runs between downtown Silver Spring and Franklin Avenue.
 SOECA holds at least five meetings a year.
 Meetings are open to members and non members alike.
-Most communications are through the SOECA listserv.
-The SOECA listserv is open to anyone who lives within the SOECA borders.
+Most communications are through the SOECA email group.
+The SOECA email group is open to anyone who lives within the SOECA borders.

 SOECA hosts the following parks and organizations within or adjacent to its borders: